 However, getting the skin-care version of organic fractionated coconut oil may be tough at these places.
 Why?
 Because it is currently not as common as non-organic fractionated coconut oil.

 You can try your luck there, nonetheless.
-Or better still, go online to look for it where you’ll have better chances of buying one.
+Or better still, look for it online where you’ll have better chances of getting one.

 You might wonder why organic fractionated coconut oil isn’t as common to buy at physical shops as its non-organic counterpart.